 In any case, everyone should bear in mind that the Certificado de Registro is a certificate for EU nationals, and so might be replaced by some other requirements once the Brexit procedure is complete and the immigration conditions for Brits as non-EU nationals are confirmed.

 So to reiterate, the current situation will remain the case while Brexit negotiations continue, and everything will have to be determined by negotiations yet to come.
 Nothing firm can be said until those negotiations are completed.
-For my more general thoughts, please see the post I made HERE before the referendum took place.
-And for the UK Government’s advice for British nationals travelling and living in Europe in the wake of the Leave vote, please see THIS page.
+For my more general thoughts, please see below for the post I originally made before the referendum took place, and for the UK Government’s advice for British nationals travelling and living in Europe in the wake of the Leave vote, please see HERE.

 The following is what I originally posted in June 2015:

 Maybe because it’s been in the news a lot lately, or because David Cameron is in Brussels right now telling the EU what it must do if the UK is to stay in Europe when the referendum is held at some point over the next two and a half years (link), but I’ve had a few emails lately asking what the implications would be for expats in Tenerife if the UK opted to leave.
 Obviously, to quite a large extent, this is a matter of opinion, perspective, and judgment, but there are one or two firm facts that we can at least use to help form views.
 The main questions I’m asked concern medical arrangements, pensions, and residential status, and so to cover these in turn: